To contact the WCB’s employer services department about your employer account, please email employerservices@wcbsask.com or call 1.800.667.7590.

 Frequently asked questions for employers on COVID-19

-For more information, read the frequently asked questions for workers on COVID-19.
+For more information, read the frequently asked questions for employers on COVID-19.